reagento/dishka/docs/advanced/components.rst

     MainDbConnection = NewType("MainDbConnection", Connection)

-Once you have different types dishka can now understand which one is used in each place
+Once you have different types dishka can now understand which one is used in each place.

 In the **third situation** you actually have mini-applications inside bigger one with their own scopes and event lifecycle.
 So just create multiple containers.